Chalarangelo/30-seconds-of-code/snippets/counter.md

 You can create a ordered list using any type of HTML.

 1. `counter-reset` Initializes a counter, the value is the name of the counter.
-By default, the counter starts in 0.
+By default, the counter starts at 0.
 This property can also be used to change its value to any specific number.

 2. `counter-increment` Used in element that will be countable.
 Once `counter-reset` initialized, a counter's value can be increased or decreased.